quickbird-uk/QuickbirdUWPDashboard/README.md

 (and collecting data), set the computer to LogOn automatically, and to restart after poewr failure.
 We did this on a touch-screen device and as a result you get a really nice control-panel type device.
 ![Assigned Access](Images/TouchscreenApp.jpg)

+## This app will not
+#### Run as a server in the background
+We do not accept dealing with problems that will arise from running this app in the background while the user is torrenting porn or installing yet another virus.
+If you want to use it in a serious setting, be prepared to dedicate a computer for it.
+If you are not prepared to dedicate at least an old laptop, then this isn't for you.

+####  Support headless mode
+Sure, headless computers are cheaper, but there is always something wrong with them - they run out of disk space, your forgot the IP address, someone stepped on them, etc. Whatever the case - you can't fix them by clicking buttons

 ## Data Harvesting
 The app is meant to harvest data from different sources, the more the marrier.
 Currently they are: